 After a few missteps, the franchise regains composure and delivers a truly action-packed gem.
 Although this is the tenth Bond movie, The Spy Who Loved Me feels fresh, belying the fact that the series had been around for fifteen years.
 There is a high level of enthusiasm that can be felt throughout all sections of the movie.

 The nonstop sense of excitement begins with an amazing pre-title sequence, a ski stunt done by Rick Sylvester, one of the franchise’s very best opening sequences.
 Production designer Ken Adam (Barry Lyndon) outdoes himself with some incredible sets (Adam’s friend, filmmaker Stanley Kubrick, helped with some lighting issues).
-The submarine dock, constructed at famous Pinewood Studios, England, is incredible!
+The submarine dock, constructed at famous Pinewood Studios, England, is impressive!

 The Spy Who Loved Me isn’t all action and adventure.
 There is some humanity too.
 For example, Bond decides to forgo official instructions in order to save the KGB spy, a clear sign that he really cares about her.
 There is also a small but lovely scene with Bond visibly upset during a conversation about his late wife, a reminder of the sad events that transpired in On Her Majesty’s Secret Service (1969).

 The supporting cast is pretty good.
 “Jaws,” played by Richard Kiel (So Fine and Pale Rider), is probably the most fondly remembered villain in the series.
-He’s not really scary — more like a comical henchman — but he’s a huge, huge guy and that alone makes him appear powerful and invincible.
+He’s not terrifying — more like a comical henchman — but he’s a huge, huge guy, and that alone makes him appear powerful and invincible.
 The talented and beautiful Barbara Bach is completely believable as Bond’s tough Russian counterpart.